 Analysis Summary.
-I first study the aggregate ICs and show they are not parallel and not influenced by the treatment.
-Then, I perform an individual analysis via the standard deviation of angles of ICs and reject separability for an overwhelming majority of subjects.
+I first study the ICs elicited from the comparative choice tasks.
+I perform an individual analysis via the standard deviation of angles of ICs and reject separability for an overwhelming majority of subjects.
 Then, I investigate how these individual measures relate to each other.
 Building on the intuition from the thought experiment, I show first violations of separability can be accounted for via sample size neglect.
 Then I turn to my measure of confidence.
 I first corroborate its validity with the unincentivized measure.
 I show sample size neglect is positively associated with higher confidence.
-All the above are conducted via the comparative comparison tasks.
+All the above are conducted using the comparative comparison tasks.
 I present at the end the ICs induced from the belief updating tasks and I show the same pattern emerges.
 As pre-registered, I will present results for the full sample as well as a sub-sample of subjects who did not violate the monotonicity condition.
 Non-violation is equivalent to having non-crossing ICs.
 In my data, 37% of subjects have 0 IC crossings, and they constitute this sub-sample.
 The theoretical maximum number of crossings is 8, and only 13% of subjects have more or equal to 4 crossings.
-I give some summary statistics of these variables in Table 2.
+I give some summary statistics of these variables in Table 3.